On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: The Jacobian conjecture in any characteristic, Kanel-Belov -- Kontsevich conjecture, and approximation

 It is natural to approximate automorphisms by tame ones.
-There exists such approximation up to terms of any order not only in the situation of polynomial automorphisms, but also for automorphisms of Weil algebra, symplectomorphisms etc. However, naive approach fails.
+There exists such an approximation up to terms of any order for polynomial automorphisms as well as Weyl algebra automorphisms, symplectomorphisms etc. However, the naive approach fails.

-It is known that $\Aut(W_1)\equiv \Aut_1(K[x,y])$ where $\Aut_1$ means the Jacobian determinant is one.
-However, considerations from \cite{Shafarevich} shows that Lie algebra of the first group is derivations of $W_1$ and hence has no identities apart ones which have free Lie algebra, another coincidence of the vector fields which divergents to zero, and has polynomial identities.
-They cannot be isomorphic \cite{BelovKontsevich1,BelovKontsevich}.
-In other words, this group has two coordinate system non-smooth with respect to each other (but integral with respect to each other).
-One system provided by coefficients of differential operators, another with coefficients of polynomials, which are images of $\tilde{x}_i, \tilde{y}_i$.
-The group $\Aut(W_n)$ can be embedded into $\Sympl({\mathbb C}^{2n})$, for any $n$.
-But the Lie algebra $\Der(W_n)$ has no polynomial identities apart from ones which have free Lie algebras, another coincidence of the vector fields preserving symplectic form and has polynomial identities.
+It is known that $\Aut(W_1)\equiv \Aut_1(K[x,y])$ where $\Aut_1$ stands for the subgroup of automorphisms of Jacobian determinant one.
+However, considerations from \cite{Shafarevich} show that Lie algebra of the first group is the algebra of derivations of $W_1$ and thus possesses no identities apart from the ones of the free Lie algebra, another coincidence of the vector fields which diverge to zero, and has polynomial identities.
+These cannot be isomorphic \cite{BelovKontsevich1,BelovKontsevich}.
+In other words, this group has two coordinate system non-smooth with respect to one another (but integral with respect to one another).
+One system is built from the coefficients of differential operators in a fixed basis of generators, while its counterpart is provided by the coefficients of polynomials, which are images of the basis $\tilde{x}_i, \tilde{y}_i$.

 In the paper \cite{Shafarevich} functionals on ${\mathfrak m}/{\mathfrak m}^2$ were considered in order to define the Lie algebra structure.
 In the spirit of that we have the following

 {\bf Conjecture.} The natural limit of ${\mathfrak m}/{\mathfrak m}^2$ is zero.